 One benefit of free trade is that retailers compete for your business.
 Price matching is the way some choose to do this.
 They advertise that they will honor competitors’ sale prices, coupons, or both so that you will do more of your shopping with them instead.

 Full matching.
 Some stores offer to match all of their competitors’ advertised prices.
-One national chain that does so is Walmart.
 You may also find stores in your area that advertise complete matching in the local market.
 Although not specifically addressing coupons, both Lowe’s and Home Depot advertise matching without listing any exceptions.

 Partial matching.
 There are also stores that will match some prices but not others.
 Some stores, like Sears, offer price matching but their policy specifically excludes coupons.
 Fred Meyer will match pharmacy prices, but no other departments.
 There are also stores, such as Best Buy, that will match prices of only select competitors.